thxlib/thxlib.github.io/lib/thx.unit/index.md

 description: "Library for unit of measurements.
 So far are included linear measurement, amount of substance, angle, current, digital, luminous intensity, mass, and time."
 contributors:
   - fponticelli
-releasenote: Changed most units to use Decimal or BigInt
+releasenote: Added runtime types for measures and automatic conversion from/to thx.Time for time units
-version: 0.5.0
+version: 0.6.0
 url: "https://github.com/fponticelli/thx.unit"
 title: thx.unit
 dependencies: